soumendrak/hashnode/clfds2brv01gyr3nv9ft32b7v.md

 ---

-Here's an outline for a blog post on Python's `@property` decorator:

 1. Introduction
     Sure!
 Here's an introduction to Python's `@property` decorator with code snippets:

-    In Python, a decorator is a special function that can modify other functions' behavior.
+    In Python, a decorator is a unique function that can modify other functions' behavior.
 You can think of decorators as a way to "wrap" one function with another.
 This can be useful for adding functionality to functions without changing their code.

-    One built-in decorator in Python is `@property`, which is used with the `property()` function.
+    One built-in decorator in Python is `@property`, used with the `property()` function.
 Here's an example that shows how you can use `@property` to define a read-only property for a class:

     ```python
     class Circle: